How Much Protein Do Young Athletes Need? Evidence-Based Guidelines by Age & Sport

 What works:

-• Making it fun > making it "healthy"
+- Making it fun beats making it "healthy."

 Ages 11-14 (Peak Growth Velocity): The Critical Window

-The science: This is when growth velocity peaks—boys can grow 4+ inches/year, girls 3+ inches/year.
+The science: this is when growth velocity peaks.
+Boys can grow 4+ inches a year, girls 3+ inches a year.
 Muscles, bones, and hormones are all competing for protein.

 A 2019 study in Pediatric Exercise Science found young athletes consuming less than 0.7g protein per pound of body weight demonstrated 23% slower recovery times, 31% higher injury rates, and measurable performance deficits compared to athletes meeting the 0.8-1.0g per pound threshold.